-(1) Rank 1 Official.
+- (1) Rank 1 Official.
 A Rank 1 Official is that individual who has demonstrated consistent superior performance over a sustained period of time.
 This official is at the top of his/her peer group and has met standards of performance in excess of those required of Rank 2 and Rank 3 officials.
-The qualifications for a Rank 1 Official are as follows:

-(a) The official must score a 90 or better on the FHSAA rules examination for that year;

-(b) The official must earn 65 or more proficiency points; and

-(c) The official must have a minimum of seven (7) completed years' experience as a high school official, either with the FHSAA or another state association that is a member of the National Federation of State High School Associations.

-(2) Rank 2 Official.
+The qualifications for a Rank 1 Official are as follows: - (a) The official must score a 90 or better on the FHSAA rules examination for that year; - (b) Completed the exam within the initial deadline window. - (c) The official must have a minimum of seven (7) completed years' experience as a high school official, either with the FHSAA or another state association that is a member of the National Federation of State High School Associations. - (2) Rank 2 Official.
 A Rank 2 Official is that individual who has demonstrated the competence and gained the experience necessary to officiate at all levels of athletic competition in his/her sport.
-This official is in the broad middle range of his/her peer group and is distinguished by the FHSAA by means of proficiency points.
-The qualifications for a Rank 2 Official are as follows:

-(a) The official must score an 80 or better on the FHSAA rules examination for that year;

-(b) The official must earn 40 or more proficiency points; and

-(c) The official must have a minimum of three (3) completed years' experience as a high school official, either with the FHSAA or another state association that is a member of the National Federation of State High School Associations.

-(3) Rank 3 Official.
-A Rank 3 Official is an individual who has not met the minimum qualifications to become a Rank 2 official in a given year.

-801.03 Proficiency Points.

-(1) Proficiency points are earned by an official based on his/her score on the FHSAA rules examination for the current year; total completed years of experience as a high school official registered with either the FHSAA or another state association that is a member of the National Federation of State High School Associations;; and the number of contests, both varsity and sub-varsity, officiated during the previous school year.
-The maximum number of proficiency points an official can earn in any given year is 90.

-(2) Proficiency points are awarded as follows:

-FHSAA Rules Examination Grade

-Grade Points Grade Points

-95-100 30 80-84 15

-90-94 25 75-79 10

-85-89 20 74 or less 0

-Completed Years of Experience

-Years Points Years Points

-10 or more 20 5 10

-9 18 4 8

-8 16 3 6

-7 14 2 4

-6 12 1 2

-Local Association Training Sessions

-1 point per pre-approved, predetermined session (maximum of 10 points)

-FHSAA/Regular Season Contests Officiated Previous Year

-[one credit for each varsity contest officiated; 1/2 credit for each sub-varsity (i.e., middle school, 9th grade, junior varsity) contest officiated involving FHSAA members]

-Baseball, Softball, Volleyball, Water Polo

-Credits 17 or more 13-16 8-12 Points 30 25 20 Credits 4-7 1-3 Points 15 10

-Bask etball

-Credits 30 or more 22-29 14-21 Points 30 25 20 Credits 7-13 1-6 Points 15 10

-Foot ball

-Credits Points Credits Points

-9 or more 30 3-4 15

-7-8 5-6 25 20 1-2 10

-Flag Football/Lacrosse/Wrestling

-Credits Points Credits Points

-12 or more 30 3-5 15

-9-11 25 1-2 10

-Transferring from Another State Association.
-801.04 An official who transfers his/her registration from another state association that is a member of the National Federation of State High School Associations and who meets all FHSAA qualifications will be assigned a ranking by the FHSAA Office in accordance with his/her record in the previous state association.
+This official is in the broad middle range of his/her peer group.
+The qualifications for a Rank 2 Official are as follows: - (a) The official must score an 80 or better on the FHSAA rules examination for that year; - (b) Completed the exam within the initial deadline window. - (c) The official must have a minimum of three (3) completed years' experience as a high school official, either with the FHSAA or another state association that is a member of the National Federation of State High School Associations. - (3) Rank 3 Official.
+A Rank 3 Official is an individual who has not met the minimum qualifications to become a Rank 2 official in a given year. - 801.03 Transferring from Another State Association.
+An official who transfers his/her registration from another state association that is a member of the National Federation of State High School Associations and who meets all FHSAA qualifications will be assigned a ranking by the FHSAA Office in accordance with his/her record in the previous state association.
 Documentation from the previous state association must be received on the state association's official letterhead for verification of the official's grade on the rule's examination for the current year, rules clinic attendance for the current year, number of contests officiated during the previous year and completed years of experience to date.
 The official must submit this information for processing within thirty (30) days of his/her registration with the FHSAA.
 If received and processed later than 30 days after registration, the official may be credited in the next year of registration.